microsoft/playwright/docs/src/trace-viewer.md

 });
 ```

-This will record the trace and place it into the file named `trace.zip`.
+This will record the trace and place it into the file named `trace.zip` in your `test-results` directory.

-## Viewing the trace
+## Opening the trace

-You can open the saved trace using Playwright CLI or in your browser on [`trace.playwright.dev`](https://trace.playwright.dev).
+You can open the saved trace using the Playwright CLI or in your browser on [`trace.playwright.dev`](https://trace.playwright.dev).
+Make sure to add the full path to where your `trace.zip` file is located.
+This should include the `test-results` directory followed by the test name and then `trace.zip`.

 ```bash js
 npx playwright show-trace trace.zip